Shefali Shah

-Unwilling to compromise her artistic convictions, Shah was selective about her roles through the following decades.
-This resulted in intermittent film work, mostly in character parts and often to appreciation from critics.
+Shah was selective about her roles through the following decades, resulting in intermittent film work, mostly in character parts and often to appreciation from critics.
 She appeared in the international co-production Monsoon Wedding (2001) and the mainstream comedy-drama Waqt: The Race Against Time (2005).
 In 2007, her portrayal of Kasturba Gandhi in the biographical drama Gandhi, My Father won her the Best Actress prize at the Tokyo International Film Festival, and she received the National Film Award for Best Supporting Actress for the drama film The Last Lear.
 Among her subsequent film roles, she played a leading part in Kucch Luv Jaisaa (2011) and was noted for her work in the social problem film Lakshmi (2014) and the ensemble drama Dil Dhadakne Do (2015).